-Passengers shall be allowed to have two pieces of personal property that can be placed in their lap or safely stowed under the seat.
+Passengers shall be allowed to have a reasonable number of personal property items which they can place behind the rear seat of the vehicle.
 Passengers must be able to independently carry all items brought onto the vehicle.
-Drivers shall not be allowed to carry packages, other than on and off the vehicle.
 Disabled and elderly passengers shall be provided assistance.